silverqx/TinyORM/docs/tinyorm-relationships.md

     #endif // USER_H

-First, you have to extend the `BaseModel<Model, AllRelations...>`, it is a common class for all models, the first template parameter is the type-id of the defined model itself, this pattern is called a [Curiously recurring template pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) pattern.
+First, you have to extend the `Model<Derived, AllRelations...>`, it is a common class for all models, the first template parameter is the type-id of the defined model itself, this pattern is called a [Curiously recurring template pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) pattern.

 However, the second parameter is more interesting, here you have to provide a type-id of all related models.
 The TinyORM needs these types to store relationships in the hash.

 Next, you have to define the `relationVisitor` method, which maps a relation name to a related model's type-id.
 Last but not least, you have to define the `u_relations` hash, which maps a relation name to the relationship method.

-> {note} You may omit the `friend BaseModel` declaration and define all the private data and function members as public.
+> {note} You may omit the `friend Model` declaration and define all the private data and function members as public.

 <a name="one-to-one"></a>
 ### One To One

 A one-to-one relationship is a very basic type of database relationship.
 For example, a `User` model might be associated with one `Phone` model.
 To define this relationship, we will place a `phone` method on the `User` model.
 The `phone` method should call the `hasOne` method and return its result.
-The `hasOne<Related>` method is available to your model via the model's `Orm::Tiny::BaseModel<Model, AllRelations...>` base class:
+The `hasOne<Related>` method is available to your model via the model's `Orm::Tiny::Model<Derived, AllRelations...>` base class:

     #ifndef USER_H
     #define USER_H